houseofcat/Authentication/AspNetCore3.x_MVC/IS405_IdentityServer_AspNetIdentity_StoredProcedures/README.md

 ## Replacing UserStore / RoleStore
 Pretty much anything in EntityFrameworkCore can be replaced with your own signature style.
 In this
-particular project, we are replacing two key components that use EF.Core to run queries against
+particular project, we are replacing two stores that use AspNetIdentity leverages EF.Core to run queries on users and role.
+Instead, we would rather execute our custom written stored procedures.

-users and role lookups.
-We would rather execute our custom stored procedures for instead.
+The reasons one may do this vary...

-The reason one may do this varies.
 It could be because you don't like Entity Framework.
-Maybe you
-prefer to use Dapper with StoredProcedures?
-Maybe your DBA forces you to use
+Maybe you prefer to use Dapper with StoredProcedures.
-StoredProcedures/Tables that are tweaked to their specification.
-Maybe you just want the ability
+Maybe your DBA forces you to use StoredProcedures/Tables that are tweaked to their specification.
-to update StoredProcedures on the fly to fix bugs?
-The reason isn't really the problem, it's the
+Maybe you just want the ability to update StoredProcedures on the fly to fix bugs?
-`how do I do this?` that's the problem.
+The reason isn't really the problem, it's the `how do I do this?` that's the problem.

 ## UserStore / RoleStore
 Uses stored procedures instead of EF Core.
 It accomplishes this and mapping with DataSource (a wrapping class)
-for DapperHelper which in turn is a wrapper for Dapper.
-Completely unnecessary and overkill.
+for DapperHelper (which in turn is a wrapper for Dapper).
+Completely unnecessary and overkill but I had this

-I had this code already written though from a gist.
+code already written though from a gist so I used it

-I also demonstrate FastMember for quick object to parameter mapping.
+I also demonstrate FastMember for quick object property to parameter mapping.

 ## Sources